stoneyield/stoneyield-docs/content/docs/protocol/analytics-monitoring.md

 ## Summary

-StoneYield exposes comprehensive, low-cost read access to essential protocol and participant data.
-These analytics endpoints support transparency, enable better tooling, and reduce reliance on off-chain assumptions when integrating or building on top of the protocol.
+StoneYield offers inexpensive read access to protocol and user state.
+These endpoints increase transparency, improve tooling, and shrink reliance on off-chain assumptions when integrating or building on top.